Step 1: Pick a vendor. Three Essential Things You Need To Ask About.

 After the voiceover and soundbite recording sessions are completed, your vendor will edit the piece together and send you an mp3 recording to be shared with your client for listening and final approval.

 Step 9: Stamp your seal of approval.

-Provide final approval of the ANR recording to your vendor within the original approved timeline.
-This insures your story will be distributed or broadcast within the timeframe that was agreed upon.
+Provide final approval of the ANR recording to your vendor within the originally approved timeline.
+This ensures your story will be distributed or broadcast within the timeframe that was agreed upon.

 Step 10: Review the results.

 It’s a good idea to review the final report with your vendor, to ensure that you’ll be able to communicate the results effectively to your client.
 Get all your questions answered about radio terms, measurement methodology, and the benefits of radio outreach.
 The more you know about radio, the better you’re able to convey to your client the value and impact of their Audio News Release.

 There you have it!
 The nuts and bolts of creating an Audio News Release.
 We hope this clears up any questions you have in putting together your first ANR, but if you have any more feel free contact MediaTracks and one of our experts will help you create an incredible ANR.